Google Home Hub review: Google Assistant helps this tiny screen feel powerful

 It has two forward-facing microphones on a bezel surrounding the 7-inch screen.
 The middle dot between the mics is an ambient light sensor, not a camera.
 On the back of the Home Hub you'll find a switch that mutes the microphone and buttons for controlling the volume, and that's it.
 If you want to do anything else with the Home Hub, you'll need to use its touchscreen or give it a voice command.

 You can pick from four possible colors for the fabric -- chalk, charcoal, aqua and sand.
-We tested the chalk model, but all four colors are otherwise the same and all cost $150.
-You can buy the Google Home Hub starting Monday at Best Buy, Walmart, Target and other electronics retailers as well as online via the Google store.
-The Hub is also available starting Monday in the UK and Australia for £140 and AU$220 respectively.
+We tested the chalk model, but all four colors are otherwise the same and all cost $149.
+You can buy the Google Home Hub starting Monday at Best Buy, Walmart, Target and other electronics retailers as well as online via the Google Store.
+(See here for the UK and Australia.)

-Google bundles a six month trial of YouTube Premium with the purchase of a Home Hub.
-The service costs $12 a month after the trial ends and allows you to listen to YouTube's music library without ads.
+Google bundles a six-month trial of YouTube Premium with the purchase of a Home Hub.
+The service costs $12 (£12, AU$15) a month after the trial ends and allows you to listen to YouTube's music library without ads.

 An entertainment hub